pubstack/pubstack.github.io/_posts/2023-10-03-build-your-network.md

 ### Example of the exercise “Build your network”

 Here is an example network map, the three types of relationship are represented as a Venn diagram, you’ll notice that there might be some overlaps depending on how many people you are able to allocate in the diagram.

 ![](/static/build_network/network_map.png)

-Once you finish allocating people in the diagram it should help make an abstract idea of your support network more concrete and understandable.
+Once you finish allocating all the people in the diagram (write their names by hand where it says "Insert text") it should help make an abstract idea of your support network more concrete and understandable.

 Suggestions for Expanding One's Network can be many, these suggestions will try to provide some insights and ideas about some practical steps they can take to improve their network.
 Among them, contributing to other organizations, attending conferences, and engaging in stronger communication roles within the same organization, internally, we also have the technical gigs program.
 All this with the idea of provisioning some practical steps you can take to improve your network.

 In summary, this post aims to educate and guide readers on the importance of building and maintaining a supportive network in their careers.
 It should introduce the –7 career skills- framework with emphasis in building your network, with a glimpse of some theoretical and practical advice to help individuals strengthen their professional connections and ultimately advance in their careers.